jfenwick/pio-baremetal-attiny85-blink-example/README.md

 Useful for learning how to program AVR chips with no bootloader using PlatformIO.

 ![PCB](https://jfenwick.github.io/images/attiny85-blink-pcb.jpg)<br>
-This PCB should give an idea of how to hookup the programmer, IC, 1K resistor and LED.
+This PCB image should give an idea of how to hookup the programmer, IC, 1K resistor and LED.

 The [PCB](https://github.com/jfenwick/attiny85-blink-pcb) that can be downloaded here.
 Easy to program with USBTinyISP or some other clone.